 Certain copyeditors will charge flat fees for projects in some cases.

-This amount is normally determined by the word count and style of editing being offered.
+This amount is normally determined by the word count and style of editing offered.
 Some example costs include:

 - 1,000 words for basic editing: $50

 Similar to the per-word structure, flat rates are much more predictable if they’re available.

 The editing company Edit911 illustrates this well on their website.
 Quotes are based on the chosen editing level and amount of words.

 What affects copyediting pricing

 Whether you’re interested in setting your own freelance copyediting rates or determining how much you should pay for editing, consider these things that affect typical rates.

 - Bob J. recently started freelance editing and has a small portfolio with 6+ months of experience.

 - Sarah R. has been editing for 5+ years, working with major publications and large businesses.